 While a collegiate player at Ferris State, McEwen played seven different positions, including quarterback, receiver, corner, safety, kick return, punt return and special teams.
 As a quarterback in the Rampage's inaugural 1998 campaign, McEwen appeared in five games and had a 2-1 record as a starting quarterback with 477 passing yards, four passing touchdowns and six rushing scores.

 Sparky has three children, Charles, A.J. and Ja'nae.
-His son, A.J., plays football for the Bulldogs and will be a senior in 2014.
+His son, A.J., played football for the Bulldogs and was a member of the school's 2014 GLIAC Championship squad as a starting cornerback.